Here's How NGU Works

 A: A spouse or significant other is certainly welcome to come along, as long as newcomers fit in with the parameters of the event; check with the event organizers for final confirmation.
 If they are not there to join in spiritually, then we kindly ask that they do not take away from those that are there for spiritual reasons.
 When it comes to kids, it is always wise to ask the retreat planner(s) what accommodations they have for children.
 Usually, if informed ahead of time, accommodations for children are happily made.

 Q: How do you support both 18-year-olds and 35-year-olds?
 Aren't they in different places in their lives?

 A: What do 18 and 35-year-olds have in common?
 It's simple ... life.
 Real life─whether it be voting for the first time, getting married, having your first child, higher learning, or military service.
 This is the age range when many of these things happen for most people.
 This is the beginning of our adult spiritual path.
 Being "freshmen" in the school of life is a big thing to have in common.

-Often there are questions about the age range of NGU.
+Often there are questions about the age range of NextGen.
 Over time it has become clear that, in general, the 18-35ish range works.
 Some groups may have a narrower age range, based on what works for their group, but 18-35 is still the official range for Next Generation Unity as an organization.
 Having a variety of age ranges, as well as a variety of backgrounds, makes the group more interesting and provides the opportunity for mentorship.

-Q: I do not have a "chapter" of NGU at my church, or even in my area, what can I do to start one?
+Q: I do not have a "chapter" or NextGen group at my church, or even in my area.
+What can I do to start one?

-Note: NGU groups must be connected to, and supported by, a Unity church, a Unity regional consultant, or directly working with the Young Adult Coordinator from Unity Worldwide Ministries.
+Note: NextGen groups must be connected to, and supported by, a Unity church, a Unity regional consultant, or directly working with the Young Adult Coordinator from Unity Worldwide Ministries.